Now offering in-network adolescent psychiatry!

 Should I See A Psychiatrist?

 When it comes to mental health, there is no one-size-fits-all solution.
-What works for one person may not work for another, so itโ€™s important to find what works for you and to seek help if you are struggling.
+What works for one person may not work for another, so it is important to find what works for you and to seek help if you are struggling.
 Mental health professionals can be a great resource, and they can help you on your journey to recovery.

 If you or someone you know is in need of help, please donโ€™t hesitate to reach out to Neuro Wellness Spa.
 Our trained mental health experts offer a variety of in-network mental health treatment options including psychotherapy, medication management, and TMS therapy that are all designed to treat all kinds of mental health conditions.
-At Neuro Wellness Spa, you’re in good hands, and out team will walk you through all of your treatment options.
+At Neuro Wellness Spa, you’re in good hands, and our team will walk you through all of your treatment options.
 Get started today.

 *TMS is FDA-cleared for depression, migraine, Obsessive-Compulsive Disorder, cigarette cessation, anxious depression, adolescent depression, and chronic post-traumatic/surgical pain.
 Research indicates that TMS to also be helpful for bipolar depression, anxiety, and cognitive impairment.
 Other uses for TMS therapy are considered "off-label."
 However, there is a growing body of research indicating the potential benefits of these off-label applications for a variety of mental health conditions.
 Please consult with a psychiatrist to learn more about TMS and off-label uses.